qudo-code/template--discord-bot/README.md

 Called upon trigger of the clients "ready" event (see in `index.js`).
 Kicks off all functions in `/services`  and handles creating Discord `!` commands out of all the files in `/commands`.

 ## 🚀 Deploy
-*An opinionated blurb of how I personally handle deployments.*
+*An opinionated blurb of how I handle deploying Discord bots.*

 When you're ready to release your bot into the real world, local servers just ain't gonna cut it.
 This app will need to be deployed somewhere that it can run continously to keep the bot online.
 Personally I like to use Google Cloud Platform and their service called Cloud Run.

 ### 🐳 Dockerfile